postfixadmin/postfixadmin/VIRTUAL_VACATION/PHP_README.md

   flags=Rq user=vmail argv=/opt/postfixadmin/vacation.pl -f ${sender} -- ${recipient}
 ```

-Do not point Postfix to `vacation.php` until message parsing, vacation lookup,
+Do not point Postfix to `vacation.php` until Vacation lookup, notification
-notification tracking, reply generation, exit-status handling, and production
+tracking, reply generation, full exit-status behavior, and production transport
 tests are implemented.
+Header parsing and rejection decisions are present, but
+they are not yet connected to delivery.

 The eventual PHP CLI transport can preserve the same contract, for example: